punx120/dzmipt-studio/notes.md

+* Pop up menu in result table can include actions to open servers
+    * The decision is made by values in current row and selected cell
 * Restoring windows and tabs from previous application run
     * The state is also persisted every minute
 * Show an About dialog on start up if release notes are changed